On the Convergence of Approximate Message Passing with Arbitrary Matrices: Damped GAMP

 Algorithm~\ref{algo:gamp} reveals the computational efficiency of GAMP: the vector-valued MAP and MMSE estimation problems are reduced to a sequence of scalar estimation problems in Gaussian noise.
 Specifically, each iteration involves multiplications by $\Sbf$, $\Sbf\tran$, $\Abf$ and $\Abf\herm$ along with simple scalar estimations on the components $x_j$ and $z_i$; there are no vector-valued estimations or matrix inverses.

-We note that Algorithm~\ref{algo:gamp} writes GAMP in a ``symmetrized'' form, where the steps in lines \ref{line:taupt}-\ref{line:st} mirror those in lines \ref{line:taurt}-\ref{line:xt}.
-This differs from earlier GAMP publications, which were written using the variables $\pbf=\pbfbar/\taubfbar_p$, $\taubf_p=1/\taubfbar_p$, and $\sbf=-\sbfbar$.
-We use overlines on certain variables to distinguish the notational differences between this paper and earlier works.
+We note that Algorithm~\ref{algo:gamp} writes GAMP in a ``symmetrized'' form, where the steps in lines \ref{line:taupt}-\ref{line:st} mirror those in lines \ref{line:taurt}-\ref{line:xt}. \textb{This differs from the way that GAMP is presented in most other publications, such as \cite{Rangan:11-ISIT}, which is obtained by replacing the variables $\sbf$, $\nubf_p$, and $\pbf$ in Algorithm~\ref{algo:gamp} by $-\sbf$, $\one./\taubf_p$, and $\pbf.\taubf_p$, respectively.
+Note that, thoughout this paper, we use $\tau$ for variance quantities and $\nu$ for precision (i.e., inverse variance) quantities. }